kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

   - Oral NSAIDs for pain.
 + Treat underlying cause:
   - e.g.
-    - systemic antibiotics/antivirals or anti‑TB therapy as indicated.
+    - systemic antibiotics/antivirals or anti-TB therapy as indicated.
     - Treat underlying arthritis / systemic cause (in collaboration with rheumatologist).
 + Regular follow-up:
   - Monitor pupil reactions, synechiae, IOP, and fundus once clear.
 + Supportive:
-  - Sunglasses, rest, regular follow‑up to monitor vision, IOP, and complications (posterior synechiae, secondary glaucoma).
+  - Sunglasses, rest, regular follow-up to monitor vision, IOP, and complications (posterior synechiae, secondary glaucoma).
 ]

 A 30-year-old man presented with pain in right eye with history of arthritis on examination keratic precipitate was found in cornea.